CorvusPrudens/Corvassembly/docsrc/advanced/advanced-syntax.rst

     jmp main

 As in python, imported file labels and variables are not implicit.
-Unlike Python, however, Corvassembly does not support importing everything (i.e. ``from graphics import *``).
+Unlike Python, however, Corvassembly does not support star imports (i.e. ``from graphics import *``).
 ``ram`` and ``rom`` addresses are statically allocated in the order of importing.
-Import paths are relative to the file doing the importing, not where the assembler is executed (as it should be).
+Import paths are relative to the file doing the importing, *not* where the assembler is executed (as it should be).

-.. note:: Standard modules are not currently implemented, but may be added soon.

 Assemble-time Math
 ========================================